 Just because you’re traveling or living in a cheap destination doesn’t mean things will be cheaper across the board when you pull out your wallet.
 Some prices may be more expensive than you’re used to at home.

 You will hear the same stories of people traveling across borders for better deals in Europe, South America, and Asia.
-Prices just aren’t consistent when it comes to physical goods, so sometimes the pickings will be better in expensive countries than in cheap ones.
+Prices just aren’t consistent when it comes to physical goods, so sometimes the pickings will be better in expensive countries than in the cheapest destinations.
 Sometimes the flow will even reverse based on exchange rates, like between Canada and Mexico or Poland and Slovakia.

 Usually Cheaper in the World’s Cheapest Destinations:

-Most of the time, prices for these goods and services will be cheaper than in a developed country such as the USA, Australia, Canada, or the UK.
+Some items and services are a lot less money in the cheap destinations of the world.
+Most of the time, prices for these goods and services will be significantly cheaper than in a developed country such as the USA, Australia, Canada, or the UK.

 Locally grown produce